top of page

 Dyes

 Petroleum and coal tar derived carcinogens which can be contaminated with arsenic and lead.
-FD&C/D&C dyes like D&C Violet No. 2, common blue dye, can cause skin irritation.
+FD&C/D&C dyes like D&C Violet No. 2, a common blue dye in laundry detergent, can cause skin irritation.

 The ethoxylation process creates 1,4-dioxane and ethylene oxide, known human carcinogens.
 Ethoxylated ingredients can contain trace amounts of these harmful byproducts.